Venice is the capital city of the Veneto region located in northeast Italy.

 Unfortunately, the city experienced incivility episodes committed by tourists in the past that made the residents in a state of alert with ‘strangers’.

 As long as you respect the city and its people, everybody will have a wonderful time here.
+Venice has a way of giving its best to those who treat it with care.

 Is Venice safe to travel alone?